Gashaw512/burp-frame/README.md

+🔧 Tooling Note: See (/scripts/burpDrop) for the automated certificate installer for Android devices.

 # 📡 Comprehensive Guide: Intercepting Android App Traffic with Genymotion & Burp Suite

 A step-by-step walkthrough to intercept and analyze Android app traffic using **Genymotion**, **Burp Suite**, and **VirtualBox**.